padurean/padurean.github.io/_src/_posts/_rendered/2020-08-12-display-tables-in-CLI-using-Go-standard-library.md

 more than one row for one user (i.e. multiple permissions for databases and tables).

-**NOTE:** Basically the `PrintTable` only deals with `arrays` of `string`s delegating to the caller the responsability of converting the data to arrays of strings and of deciding when the table ends (e.g. by keeping a counter while feeding the data through the callback).
+**NOTE:** Basically the `PrintTable` only deals with `arrays` of `string`s delegating to the caller the responsability of converting any data it has and also the one of deciding when the table ends (e.g. by keeping a counter while feeding the data through the callback).

 Running the code will show the following output: